 Wage services provided through WorkQuest are intended to support VR customers and "students and youth with disabilities," including those who are potentially eligible when participating in Work Experience Services as defined in the VR-SFP Chapter 14: Work Experience Services.

 Students with disabilities, including those who are potentially eligible, may also receive wage services through WorkQuest when a Workforce Development Board (WDB) Wage Services is not available.
-However, Deputy Regional Director approval is required when using WorkQuest in lieu of a WDB for the wage services for students and youth with disabilities.
+However, VR Supervisor approval is required when using WorkQuest in lieu of a WDB for the wage services for students and youth with disabilities.

 Pre-ETS funds may be used in cases where the customer meets the Student with a disability criterion established in VRSM C-1302-1: Student or Transition Services Customer.
 When a "student with a disability" is potentially eligible, the VR counselor must follow policy found in VRSM C-1305-6: Providing Pre-Employment Transition Services, Working with Potentially Eligible Students.